 We couldn’t do anything about it.
 Visitors will not return to your domain if they have the same problem.

 We were expecting to see that most web hosting providers would have reliable server infrastructure.

-Average downtime was 23 minutes 55 seconds.
+The average downtime was 23 minutes and 55 seconds.
 It’s not all bad.